OpenSecuritySummit/oss2018/content/faq/I-need-help.md

 ##### Join us on Slack
 Get in touch via [Slack](https://join.slack.com/t/os-summit/shared_invite/enQtMzY4NTk4MzYxNDExLTZjMDFlNDc5YTBkNDU1ZWM5NjM2MDNlZjI0Njc5MDc1NDljOGZjMjliYzNkOTA3OWEyMzczMzI2MjgyYzZlMzc) on `os-summit.slack.com` workspace.\
-We various channels that has to support various topics that you might be interested in.
+We have various channels that support various topics that you might be interested in.

 - **[#oss-general](https://os-summit.slack.com/messages/CAULHPHU2)**\
 This channel is for workspace-wide communication and announcements.
 All members are in this channel.